0 registered (),

 Montana is an obvious burner – promotion-wise.

-The truth of him is that he's devastated; he's really happy all the time because he's good at it, he's too genuine to know how else to be, always fearless, always thriving on even the least challenges.
+The truth of him is that he's devastated; he's really happy all the time because he's good at it, he's too genuine to know how else to be, always fearless, always thriving on each challenge.
 Restlessly, he demands to be happy in each and every moment and the place he demands it from is the place no one can reach.

 “Yeah, I like him a lot.”